 Divine Mercy Novena:

-Beginning after the Good Friday liturgy, the Divine Mercy Novena will be prayed at 3:00 p.m. and daily through Sunday, April 12 in the Eucharistic Chapel (enter through Door C).
+Beginning after the Good Friday liturgy, the Divine Mercy Novena will be prayed at 3:00 p.m. and daily through Saturday, April 11 in the Eucharistic Chapel (enter through Door C).
 The praying of the Chaplet takes about 15 minutes.
 Prayer guides will be provided.
-On April 12, Divine Mercy Sunday, a Eucharistic Holy Hour also will be prayed.
+On April 12, Divine Mercy Sunday, a Eucharistic Holy Hour will be prayed.
 Please join us for all or part of this beautiful and powerful devotion.

 Please note: Incense WILL be used at this Mass.
 The Vigil Mass will be the only Mass celebrated on April 4.
 Confession and Eucharistic Adoration will not be offered.

+Celebrate with us!
 A reception will be held in Newminster Hall following the Vigil to welcome our parish’s new Catholics.
 Refreshments will be served.
 All are welcome!
+(Please note: the Easter Vigil Mass is anticipated to last around 3.5 hours concluding at approximately 12:30 a.m.
+The reception will begin after that.)

 Back to top of page